 Practice the ABCs of safe sleep for your newborn

 For new parents, there is nothing more important than keeping your baby safe – including while they’re sleeping.
-Susan Lamb, MD, shared the ABCs of safe sleeping.
+Stephanie Gibson, MD, shared the ABCs of safe sleeping.

 - Babies should sleep alone in their own safe sleep space such as a crib, bassinet or Pack-n-Play with a firm, flat mattress.